ballerina-platform/module-ballerinax-aws.sqs/README.md

 The Amazon SQS Connector allows you to access the Amazon SQS REST API through Ballerina.
 The following sections provide the details on client operations.

 **Client Operations**
-Connector contains operations that create queue, send messages, receive messages and delete messages in a queue.
+Connector contains operations that create and delete queue, send messages, receive messages and delete messages in a queue.

 ![image](docs/images/aws_sqs_connector.png)